 Future results will also depend, in part, on market demand for the company's high-end enterprise servers and maintenance on these servers.
-In the company's technology business, high-end enterprise servers and maintenance on these servers continue to experience secular revenue declines.
 The company continues to apply its resources to develop value-added software capabilities and optimized solutions for these server platforms which provide competitive differentiation.
-Future results will depend, in part, on customer acceptance of ClearPath systems and the company's ability to maintain its installed base for ClearPath and to develop next-generation ClearPath products that are purchased by the installed base.
+Future results will depend on the company's ability to maintain its installed base for ClearPath and to develop next-generation ClearPath products to expand the market.

-The company's contracts with U.S. governmental agencies may be subject to audits, criminal penalties, sanctions and other expenses and fines.
+The company's contracts with U.S. governmental agencies may subject the company to audits, criminal penalties, sanctions and other expenses and fines.
 The company frequently enters into contracts with governmental entities.
 U.S. government agencies, including the Defense Contract Audit Agency and the Department of Labor, routinely audit government contractors.
 These agencies review a contractor's performance under its contracts, cost structure and compliance with applicable laws, regulations and standards.
 The U.S. government also may review the adequacy of, and a contractor's compliance with contract terms and conditions, its systems and policies, including the contractor's purchasing, property, estimating, billing, accounting, compensation and management information systems.
-Any costs found to be overcharged or improperly allocated to a specific contract or any amounts improperly billed for products or services will be subject to reimbursement to the government.
+Any costs found to be overcharged or improperly allocated to a specific contract or any amounts improperly billed or charged for products or services will be subject to reimbursement to the government.
 In addition, government contractors, such as the company, are required to disclose credible evidence of certain violations of law and contract overpayments to the federal government.
 If the company is found to have participated in improper or illegal activities, the company may be subject to civil and criminal penalties and administrative sanctions, including termination of contracts, forfeiture of profits, suspension of payments, fines and suspension or prohibition from doing business with the U.S. government.
 Any negative publicity related to such contracts, regardless of the accuracy of such publicity, may adversely affect the company's business or reputation.

-The company's contracts may not be as profitable as expected or provide the expected level of revenues.
-A number of the company's long-term contracts for infrastructure services, outsourcing, help desk and similar services, the company's revenue is based on the volume of products and services provided.
+The company's contracts may not be as profitable as expected or provide the expected level of revenues .
+In a number of the company's long-term contracts for infrastructure services, outsourcing, help desk and similar services, the company's revenue is based on the volume of products and services provided.
 As a result, revenue levels anticipated at the contract's inception are not guaranteed.
 In addition, some of these contracts may permit termination at the customer's discretion before the end of the contract's term or may permit termination or impose other penalties if the company does not meet the performance levels specified in the contracts.

 The company's contracts with governmental entities are subject to the availability of appropriated funds.
 These contracts also contain provisions allowing the governmental entity to terminate the contract at the governmental entity's discretion before the end of the contract's term.
 In addition, if the company's performance is unacceptable to the customer under a government contract, the government retains the right to pursue remedies under the affected contract, which remedies could include termination.

 Certain of the company's outsourcing agreements require that the company's prices be benchmarked if the customer requests it and provide that those prices may be adjusted downward if the pricing for similar services in the market has changed.
-As a result, revenues anticipated at the beginning of the terms of these contracts may decline.
+As a result, revenues anticipated at the beginning of the terms of these contracts may decline in the future.

 Some of the company's systems integration contracts are fixed-price contracts under which the company assumes the risk for delivery of the contracted services and products at an agreed-upon fixed price.
 At times the company has experienced problems in performing some of these fixed-price contracts on a profitable basis and has provided periodically for adjustments to the estimated cost to complete them.
 Future results will depend on the company's ability to perform these services contracts profitably.